 Little Saps are shipped in a plastic bag to help retain moisture, however, the moisture will not last forever!
 As soon as possible, you need to give your seedling a new home - in a pot or outside.

 Little Saps that come already planted in a container can remain in that container for a year or so, but as the tree grows, it will need more space.
 If a tree remains in a container that is too small, the roots will grow together and the tree will form a root ball, making it less likely to thrive when planted outdoors.

 Indoor Planting Instructions: Plant your Little Sap in a large container with drainage holes and plenty of space for the tree to grow.
-Use a planting mix of soil and organic material like peat moss.
+Use a planting mix of organic material like peat moss.
 It is important that whatever mix you use provides good drainage.
 Create a hole large enough for the soil plug, center the plug, and gently press soil around the base of the seedling so that the seedling is stable and can stand upright on its own.
 Keep the soil around the roots loose, so that the roots have room to grow and water can get to them.
 Place the container in a sunny location.
 Make sure to give your little tree a thorough watering when you first plant it.
 After the initial watering, make sure the soil stays moist, but not soggy.
 If the roots sit for a long time in too much water, they will rot.
 During the winter, consider keeping your tree in a cooler area so it has a chance to go through a period of dormancy, a natural stage in a tree's yearly life cycle that gives it a chance to rest and rejuvenate.
 As your tree grows, you will need to transplant it into a larger container or plant it outdoors.
 You can plant a containerized tree outdoors in the spring, summer, or fall (see outdoor planting instructions).